Zudest/KingdomDuels/content/about.md

 ## Card Releases

-In this game, cards are released to the public in sets/packs which contains roughly 40 to 70 cards.
-Furthermore, these Sets are also sub-divided in these categories depending on what approach they have:
+In this game, cards are released to the public in sets/packs which contains between 150 and 250 cards.
+Furthermore, these Sets are also sub-divided depending on what approach they have:

 - **Core Sets**
     - The original cards that showed up in the Duelist Kingdom arc of the anime (from episode 1 to 40).
 These are as accurate as possible to the japanese version of the anime, and let you recreate duels from that season faithfully.
-    - They have a three-letter code, for example [SOE] or [KOD].

 - **Story Sets**
-    - These sets are based on [Yugioh Scrolls](/yugioh-scrolls/) and are a representation of *"what would have happened if the anime kept going with these rules instead of the true rules?"*.
-They follow duels from that story (from episode 40 onwards).
-It is a fan-fiction retelling that changes and adapts the story (and the cards and rules) but tries to keep the main points the same.
+    - These sets are based on [Yugioh Scrolls](/yugioh-scrolls/), which is a fan-fiction retelling of the anime that uses Kingdom Duels rules instead of the true rules.
-    - They also have a three-letter code, for example [LEN] or [BSN].

 - ***Expansion Sets (wip)***
-    - These sets expand on existing mechanics and provide further support for strategies introduced in Core and Story sets.
-They don't follow plot, duels or specific characters and are more flexible, being usually focused around support for specific mechanics on each set.
-    - They have a four-digit code.
+    - *Currently in pre-planning stage.*
-    - They are developed with the community, and are a way for fans to design cards for the main distribution of the game.
+    - These sets provide further support for existing mechanics.
+They don't follow plot, duels or specific characters and are developed with the community.
+They are a way for fans to design cards for the main distribution of the game.
-    - *They are currently in pre-planning stage.*

 - ***Illusory Sets (wip)***
+    - *Currently in pre-planning stage.*
     - These sets represent self-contained duels between characters from different yugioh series and/or even different franchises.
 A sort of *"What-If?"* concept for weird and unique cards, mechanics and character interactions.
-    - They have a four-digit code.
-    - *They are currently in pre-planning stage.*

 ## Read More